brainlife/docs/docs/user/groupanalysis.md

 # Group Analysis
-Brainlife.io's "Group Analysis" functionality allows for seemless project-level analysis directly on brainlife.
+Brainlife.io's "Group Analysis" functionality allows for seamless project-level analysis directly on brainlife.
 You'll no longer have to download data to your local machine to perform your statistical analyses!

 This tutorial will walk you through a short example of generating group-average tract profiles from the neuro/tractmeasures datatype.
 This is a simple walk-through, designed to be used in conjunction with this tutorial: .